soxueren/atsd/integration/alteryx/README.md

 - Configure the datasource as described [here](../odbc/README.md#configure-odbc-data-source).

-- Add `tables` property into the DSN URL to filter metrics by name in the Query Builder.
-For example, `tables=*` exposes all metrics whereas `tables=infla*` shows all metrics that start with 'infla' substring.
+- Append `tables` property to the DSN URL to filter metrics by name in the Query Builder.
+For example, `tables=*` displays all ATSD metrics as tables whereas `tables=infla*` shows only metrics that start with 'infla' characters.

   ```text
   jdbc:axibase:atsd:ATSD_HOST:8443;tables=*
   ```

-> Read more about the `table` property in the [JDBC driver](https://github.com/axibase/atsd-jdbc#jdbc-connection-properties-supported-by-driver) documentation.
+> Refer to the [JDBC driver](https://github.com/axibase/atsd-jdbc#jdbc-connection-properties-supported-by-driver) documentation for additional details.

 - Uncheck the **Strip Quote** flag and press **OK**.